Bicycle Accident Attorney

 Recovery from a Bicycle Accident Can Take Months and Cost Thousands of Dollars

 While you recover from your bicycle accident, your income may decline while your bills pile up.
-You may be unable to work for days, weeks, or months and after you return to work, you may need time off for medical appointments.
+You may be unable to work for days, weeks, or months; after you return to work, you may need time off for medical appointments.
 You may need to pay someone to buy groceries and do other shopping, cook, clean, walk your dog, and do other tasks you cannot do due to your injuries.

 FREQUENTLY ASKED QUESTIONS